ritvak/ritvak/README.md

 ###

 <p align="left">👩‍💻 A Software Developer with 2 years of hands-on experience, driven by a passion for building impactful and scalable solutions.
 With a Master of Applied Computer Science from Dalhousie University, I bring a strong foundation in analytical thinking and problem-solving to the table.<br><br>🔍 What drives me?<br>I love tackling complex challenges, breaking them down into elegant solutions, and transforming ideas into reality through code.
 Whether it’s creating robust back-end systems, designing intuitive front-end interfaces, or optimizing workflows, I’m always up for the challenge.<br><br>🚀 What am I looking for?<br>Opportunities to collaborate on innovative, cutting-edge projects that push boundaries and make a difference.
-If you have a project or idea, let’s connect and create something amazing together!<br><br>🌟 Let’s innovate, solve, and grow</p>
+If you have a project or idea, 🌟 let’s connect and create something amazing together!</p>

 ###